LukasHedegaard/opendr-activity-recognition-demo/README.md

   </a>
 </div>

-Example of in-browser video streaming and processing using the [OpenDR toolkit](https://opendr.eu).
+Live demo of online human activity recognition using the [OpenDR toolkit](https://opendr.eu).

 ## Installation